 - Create a page for each of the policies

 - Copy and paste policies into place.

 - Click Save page and ensure you check them out to make sure they are correct.

-Once you have created the policies make sure you add them in to your footer.
-They need to be accessibly by your visitors.
+Once you have created the policies make sure you add them into your footer.
+They need to be accessible by your visitors.